Narfinsel/Goal-Getter-Android-App/README.md

 <hr>
 <h2>Description</h2>
 <h3>Application & Target Audience</h3>
-<p></p>
 <p>Android app homescreen background.
-Warm, welcoming, promising - relevant to the pursuit of a highly-valued goal.</p>
-<p>This app allows you to create goals, to associate them with tasks, and to schedule the tasks in the following days & weeks.</p>
+Warm, welcoming, promising - relevant to the pursuit of a highly-valued goal.
+This app allows you to create goals, to associate them with tasks, and to schedule the tasks in the following days & weeks.</p>
 <p>Application allows you to work offline, or to sign in via Facebook.
 Working offline allows you to skip sign-in, to use the app.
 Completely free to use, no paywall, no need to pay for extra functionality. </p>
 <table cellspacing="20" border="0" width=30%>
       <tr>